-Our Advocacy Efforts on Behalf of People with Hepatitis B
+Advocacy Efforts for People with Hepatitis B

-Other Advocacy Efforts
+Our Advocacy Efforts

 Imagine not being able to pursue a lifelong dream of becoming a healthcare professional because of a chronic hepatitis B infection.
 For most people, hepatitis B related discrimination is seen as a problem outside the U.S. The HBF, however, spent years helping individuals either denied admission to medical/dental/nursing schools, or threatened with dismissal from their training programs because of a chronic hepatitis B diagnosis.
 This personal story describes the experience of one of the people that we helped.